PyMoDAQ/PyMoDAQ/docs/src/tutorials/git_tutorial.rst

 Register your GitHub account
 ++++++++++++++++++++++++++++

 As a first step, we should autorize PyCharm to connect to our GitHub account.
 We recommand to use a token.
-This way you will not have to enter a password each time PyCharm needs to connect to GitHub.
+This way we will not have to enter a password each time PyCharm needs to connect to GitHub.
 The procedure is described in the following documentations: